gorenje/millieons.org/w/drunken_people.md

 - make claims of innocence,
 - pretend it never happened,
 - promise it won't happen again,
-- grovel in the dirty like a dog that has been caught at the meat
+- grovel in the dirty like a dog that has been caught at the meat,

 or you could just leave.
 Leave with your head up high, your dignity intact and your baggage in hand.
 Emotional, physical and metaphorical baggage, all of it.